ashishtayal89/mernguide/README.md

 Hooks are JavaScript functions, but they impose two additional rules:

 1. Only call Hooks at the top level.
 Don’t call Hooks inside loops, conditions, or nested functions.
-In other works hooks should be in the components functional scope and not inside some block(block scope) declared inside a component.
+In other words hooks should be in the components functional scope and not inside some block(block scope) declared inside a component.
+This is also important so that you don't accidentally change the order of useState in-case you are using multiple useState effects.
+If you ignore this rule and add useState inside a conditional statement then the below error is thrown.
+   `React Hook "useState" is called conditionally.
+React Hooks must be called in the exact same order in every component render`.
 2. Only call Hooks from React function components.
 Don’t call Hooks from regular JavaScript functions.
 This is because react can only compile those hooks which are present in the functions it has access too ie the functions used as components.
 (There is just one other valid place to call Hooks — your own custom Hooks.)

+## What are hooks

+Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+Hooks don’t work inside classes — they let you use React without classes.React provides a few built-in Hooks like useState.
+You can also create your own Hooks to reuse stateful behavior between different components.

 ## Types